Purchase equipment with a flexible business line of credit.

 Some lease agreements come with the option to purchase the equipment for a small amount at the end of the lease period.
 Of course, if something is purchased with an equipment loan a business will own the item outright as long as the loan is paid off.

-Headway Capital offers an alternative to equipment loans with an unsecured lines of credit, usable for any legitimate business needs — including buying equipment.
+Headway Capital offers a flexible business lines of credit for any legitimate business needs — including buying equipment.

-Apply for a credit line up to $35,000 and it will be there whenever you need it for any short-term or long-term business need.
+Once approved, you can borrow as much as you need (up to your credit limit), as many times as you need to, without having to reapply.
 The repayment schedule is set by you when you draw on these funds, and you’ll only pay interest on what you borrow each time.